zerothi/sisl/docs/index.rst

 theory code input and/or output.
-It is also a tight-binding code implementing extremely fast and scalable tight-binding creation algorithms (for millions of orbitals). sisl is developed in particular with `TBtrans`_ in mind to act as a tight-binding Hamiltonian input engine for *N*-electrode non-equilibrium Green function transport calculations.
+It is also a tight-binding code implementing extremely fast and scalable tight-binding creation algorithms (for millions of orbitals). sisl also allows interaction with `TBtrans`_ to act as a tight-binding Hamiltonian input engine for *N*-electrode non-equilibrium Green function transport calculations.